databrickslabs/arcuate/docs/source/api/recipient.rst

 .. function:: import_experiment

-    Create a delta sharing share containing all the models from an experiment.
+    Create an MLflow experiment containing all the runs from a share

     :param delta_sharing_coordinate: 3 piece coordinates identifying the share.
     :type delta_sharing_coordinate: String